YonaBenReuven/socket.io-react/README.md

 { id: 234, rideId: 567, moreInfo: {} }
 ```

-the emited event will be: `'Rides-567'` and will include the info that will look like this
+the emited event will be: `'Rides'` and will be sent to the `'Rides-567'` room, and will include the info that will look like this

 ```js
 const data = {